-The term "bare root", when used in gardening, refers to a plant that is offered for sale with its roots exposed rather than planted in soil.
-This is a fairly common way for some plants to be sold when they are being shipped a substantial distance, such as when you order them from a mail-order retailer.
+The term "bare root", when used in gardening, refers to a plant that is offered for sale with its roots exposed, rather than planted in a container with soil.
+This is a fairly common way for some plants to be sold, especially when they are being shipped a substantial distance, such as when you order them from a mail-order retailer.

 Don't be alarmed if your plants look like dead sticks when they first arrive.
 This is normal and is not a cause for concern.
+At this point, the plants are dormant.
 Do, however, look for damaged or rotten root sections, and make sure to trim these away before you plant.

 Although plants sold bare root are dormant when they are shipped, they should still be planted ASAP.
 Better mail-order retailers will understand this and won't ship your plants until the time is right for planting in your region.
 Normally, bare root plants will arrive with the roots bound together and the root ball contained in plastic, sometimes with a bit of peat moss or sawdust to absorb excess moisture and prevent rot.

 If it is impossible to plant them immediately, then keep your plants chilled but not frozen until you can plant them, or they will break dormancy before you have a chance to plant them.

 As you prepare to plant a bare-root specimen, keep the roots moist at all times while they are exposed.
 If the roots dry out, you may very well kill the plant.
 Many experts recommend soaking the root zone of a bare-root tree or shrub in water overnight, to fully hydrate the roots before you plant them.
 And make sure to water the plants thoroughly after planting in the ground, until the first new green leaves appear.